-The Lee lab focuses on neural crest biology using human embryonic stem cells (hESC) and human induced pluripotent stem cells (hiPSC).
+The Lee lab focuses on neural crest and skeletal muscle lineages using human embryonic stem cells (hESC) and human induced pluripotent stem cells (hiPSC).
 Neural crest cells emerge in early development and they are a multipotent population that can give rise to more than 30 different cell types.
-To understand the neural crest specification process, he will use a genetic reporter system in hESCs to isolate neural crest sub-lineages to get purified cell types, which will be used to study development and disease progression.
+Human myogenesis has not been studies in great details.
+To understand the neural crest and skeletal muscle specification process, his lab is employing multiple genetic reporter system in hESCs to isolate specific subsets to get purified cell types, which will be used to study development and disease progression.

 Previously, Lee studied neural crest stem cells created from fibroblasts of patients with Familial Dysautonomia (FD), also known as Riley-Day syndrome, an inherited genetic condition that affects the peripheral nervous system.
 Although researchers know that FD is caused by a single point mutation in the IKBKAP gene, they do not know why symptoms, like inability to feel pain and changes in temperature, manifest.
 He found that FD neural crest cells expressed low levels of genes needed to make autonomous neurons—the ones needed for the “fight-or-flight” response.
 The FD neural crest cells also moved around less than normal neural crest cells.
 In an effort to discover novel drugs to treat FD, he performed high throughput screening of 7,000 compounds using FD patient-derived neural crest stem cells to look for compounds that increased gene expression and protein levels of autonomous neuron developmental components.
 A few compounds tested partially rescued the FD neural crest stem cell phenotypes.
 From this work, Lee will establish FD neurons from patient’s cells to determine how and why these neurons die.
 He will use the high throughput drug core from the Department of Pharmacology and Molecular Sciences to look for drugs that prevent FD-specific neuronal cell death and find novel treatments for the disease.